Whitchurch RFC: History

-By the 1980s Whitchurch established themselves as the leading Shropshire rugby union club; winning 9 from 11 county cups, becoming the first Shropshire club to secure the North Midlands Cup in 1997, again in 1999, and finalists in May 2005.
-The Senior team was placed in the North Midlands 1 division of the Courage League in 1987 and they progressed to Midlands 1 status in 1994.
-After the team won all 16 of their games in the 1997/98 season, Whitchurch were promoted to National Division Three North in 1998/99, which was maintained until 2002/3 when they dropped to Midlands 1 and in 2005/06 North 1.
-The club currently competes in the Midlands 1 West league.
+By the 1980s Whitchurch established themselves as the leading Shropshire rugby union club; winning 9 from 11 county cups, becoming the first Shropshire club to secure the North Midlands Cup in 1997, again in 1999, and finalists in May, 2005.
+The senior team was placed in the North Midlands 1 division of the Courage League in 1987 and they progressed to Midlands 1 status in 1994.
+After the team won all 16 of their games in the 1997–98 season, Whitchurch were promoted to National Division Three North in 1998–99, which was maintained until 2002–03 when they dropped to Midlands 1, and in 2005–06 North 1.
+The club currently competes in the Counties 1 Midlands West (North).

 Investment in clubhouse facilities in 1975 and again in 2004, with the opening of a new stand, ensured that the club maintained their position as one of the leading sporting clubs in the area.
-Every week four full size pitches accommodate four senior men's sides, 1 ladies XV, under 19's, under 17's plus the mini and junior teams.
+Every week four full size pitches accommodate four senior men's sides, one ladies XV, under-19's, under-17's plus the mini and junior teams.

 Whitchurch RUFC has a dedicated youth structure and has produced some top rugby players over the years.
-Current Northampton Saints number eight, Mark Hopley began his playing career in the mini and junior teams at Whitchurch.
+Former Northampton Saints number eight, Mark Hopley began his playing career in the mini and junior teams at Whitchurch.